Comprehensive Neuropsychological ADHD Assessment

 Psychological Assessment is a general term, not specific to what is included or who can administer it.
 Often this is interpreted to mean an assessment for treatment or diagnosis of mental health conditions.
 For example, assessments done by a clinical or general Psychologist to inform what kind of treatments they need to administer are typically called Psychological Assessments.

-Psychiatric Assessment can occur after a person has already seen a psychologist or neuropsychologist, and is then seeking medication from a Psyciatrist.
 The main goal is to comprehensively screen for any physical or psychiatric comorbidities that can preclude a person from receiving certain medications.
 Some conditions (e.g. heart disease, drug use, certain mental illnesses) may make someone ineligible for some types of medication.

 Psychiatric assessments are different from Neuropsychological Assessments because they do not include a psychometric component, and they do assess both physical and mental health.
 There may be brief overlaps in ADHD questions asked in both assessments.
 However, this is usually done as a quicker part of proceedings to get an up to date overview of ADHD symptoms by Psychiatrists, and is complementary to the highly detailed Neuropsychological Assessment.